bruxy70/Garbage-Collection/README.md

 2. Unpack the release and copy the `custom_components/garbage_collection` directory into the `custom_components` directory of your Home Assistant installation.
-3. Configure the `garbage_collection` sensor.
+3. Restart Home Assistant.
-4. Restart Home Assistant.
+4. Configure the `garbage_collection` sensor.

 ### INSTALLATION VIA Home Assistant Community Store (HACS)

 1. Ensure that [HACS](https://hacs.xyz/) is installed.
 2. Search for and install the "Garbage Collection" integration.
-3. Configure the `garbage_collection` sensor.
+3. Restart Home Assistant.
-4. Restart Home Assistant.
+4. Configure the `garbage_collection` sensor.

 ## Configuration

 Go to `Configuration`/`Devices & Services`, click on the `+ ADD INTEGRATION` button, select `Garbage Collection` and configure the integration.<br />If you would like to add more than one collection schedule, click on the `+ ADD INTEGRATION` button again and add another `Garbage Collection` integration instance.

-The configuration via `configuration.yaml` has been deprecated.
-If you have previously configured the integration there, it will be imported to ConfigFlow, and you should remove it.
+**The configuration hapend in 2 steps.** In the first step, you select the `frequency` and common parameters.
+In the second step you configure additional parameters depending on the selected frequency.

-### CONFIGURATION PARAMETERS
+*The configuration via `configuration.yaml` has been deprecated.
+If you have previously configured the integration there, it will be imported to ConfigFlow, and you should remove it.*

-#### SENSOR PARAMETERS
+### STEP 1 - Common Parameters

 |Parameter |Required|Description |
 |:--- | --- | --- |